integratop/gitlab-org-charts-mirror/doc/advanced/ipv6/_index.md

 ## Sample values

-We provide an example for GitLab chart values in [`examples/values-ipv6.yaml`](https://gitlab.com/gitlab-org/charts/gitlab/tree/master/examples/values-ipv6.yaml) which can help you to deploy GitLab into a IPv6 cluster.
+We provide an example for GitLab chart values in [`examples/values-ipv6.yaml`](https://gitlab.com/gitlab-org/charts/gitlab/tree/master/examples/values-ipv6.yaml) which can help you to deploy GitLab into a IPv6 single stack cluster.

 If you configured a custom IP allowlist (`gitlab.webservice.monitoring.ipWhitelist`), make sure to update existing IPv4 addresses to their IPv6 representation.